If you’ve got minor bleach burns on scalp that won’t heal or scabs that won’t go away, here’s how to treat scabs on scalp from bleach.

 Also do not wash your scalp right before you bleach your hair.
 Oiling your hair with olive oil or coconut oil at least 3-4 days before the procedure is also recommended to form a layer of protective oils that prevent the chemical from damaging your scalp.

-How long does it take for bleach burns on the scalp to heal?
+How long will it take for bleach burns on my scalp to heal?

 It can take anywhere from two to three weeks for bleach burns on the scalp to fully heal.
 You need to make sure you don’t pop any blisters at this time or scratch at your scabs enough to cause sores.